catmj/Goodreaders/README.md

                     The bend in the elbow plot is approximately the optimal number of book clusters in terms of costs.
     8A.
 CONTENT-BASED FILTERING: Generate book recommendation lists using content-based filtering (option A). content_filtering\train_similarity_v2.py

             Parameters:

             Returns:

     8B.
 COLLABORATIVE FILTERING: Generate book recommendation lists using collaborative filtering (option B). collab_filtering\cf_v7.py

             Parameters:

             Returns:

     8C.
 COMBINED FILTERING: Generate book recommendation lists using a combination of content-based filtering and collaborative filtering (option C). combined_model\cb_get_recs.py

             Parameters:

             Returns:

         combined_model\cf_get_recs.py

             Parameters:

             Returns:

         combined_model\combined.py

             Parameters:

             Returns:

         combined_model\combined_recs_testing_v3.py

             Parameters:

             Returns:

         combined_model\testing_no_print_v2.py

             Parameters:

             Returns:

-    9. TESTING AND VERIFICATION: Verify the accuracy of book recommendation lists.
+    9. TESTING AND VALIDATION: Verify the accuracy of book recommendation lists.
         MANUAL TESTING
             The quality of book recommendation lists can be verified by developers by inputting a list of books with ratings out of five stars and then evaluating the quality of the resulting recommendations.